ropensci-archive/ecoengine/cran-comments.md

-Kurt writes: Package has a VignetteBuilder field but no prebuilt vignette index.
+> Package has a VignetteBuilder field but no prebuilt vignette index.

-The prebuilt vignettes were accidentally removed during testing but have now been restored.
+I have removed the VignetteBuilder field.

+> Please also add web reference to the API you are using in the Description field in the form <http.......>.

+Added.